Matt Wallace Betting Profile: The Sentry - PGA TOUR

 At The Sentry

-- This is Wallace's first time competing at The Sentry in the past five years.
+- In the past five years, this is Wallace's first time competing at The Sentry.

 Wallace's Recent Performances

-- In his last five tournaments, Wallace has an average finish of 46th.
+- In his last five appearances, Wallace has an average finish of 46th.

 - Over his last five appearances, Wallace has carded a score that's better than average in one of those outings.

-- He has finished with an average score of -4 those four times he's made the cut.
+- He has an average score relative to par of -4 in his last five appearances.

 - In terms of driving distance, Matt Wallace has averaged 310.3 yards in his past five starts.